zmoog/telegram-cli/README.md

     python -m telegram_cli --help

+### Send a file document

+You can also send file documents:

+    # use the `--file` option for any kind of file.
+    tgm message send-document --chat-id 123456 --file report.pdf

+    # use the `--caption` option to add a caption to your document.
+    tgm message send-document --chat-id 123456 --file report.pdf --caption "Here is the last report."

 ## Development

 To contribute to this tool, first checkout the code.
 Then create a new virtual environment: